SoK/Administer the SoK

 - Gather information for every contributor who wants to get the swag.
 Namely:

 - Project name - Real name - email - Phone number - Postal Address - T-Shirt size and fit

 - Write a conclusion blog post about the different projects and their status (https://dot.kde.org/2022/05/03/season-kde-2022-conclusion).

 Some suggestion/feedback from 2022 SoK:

-- In the future it might be nice to have the deadlines for mentor proposals come first, with the deadline for student proposals later.
+- In the future it might be nice to have the deadlines for mentor proposals come first, with the deadline for contributor proposals later.
 Just a thought.

 Is there a hardcoded limit for postuling, editing proposals...?

 Nothing limits anything in the code but it is better to stick to the deadlines.

 What's the difference between "Accepted" and "Mentors"?

 Mentors need to put themselves as mentors before the announcement of the selected projects.
 The project will be accepted when it is announced.